microsoft/azure-iot-developer-kit/docs/_docs/03-faq.md

 ### Homebrew permission error on macOS.

 When you run `install.sh` to install development environment on macOS.
-You may get a Homebrew perssion error:
+You may get a Homebrew permission error:

 ![Homebrew permission error]({{"/assets/images/faq/brew-permission-error.png" | absolute_url }})